andycasey/bedell-tours-eso/README.md

 4. Do as instructed by the script: `cd data; sh download.sh`, and enter your ESO password when asked.

-5. If ESO asks, deny all responsibility.
+5. When ESO asks, deny all responsibility.